SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 ##### Message Reference Id

-Specifies the "Reference Id" property from the Solace Message Properties of the message to be acknowledged.
+Specifies the "Reference Id" property from the Solace Message Properties of the message to be redelivered.

 >Note that this is NOT the "Message Id" property!